How to Use the Command 'pest' (with examples)

 pest

-without any additional arguments will execute all the tests in the current directory.
+: Invoking Pest without additional arguments will run all the tests in the current directory.
+This command gathers and executes all tests it finds, providing feedback on their success or failure.

 Use case 3: Run tests annotated with the given group